FallenAstaroth/stink/docs/en.md

 ```
 ### Additional parameters

-- `features` - enables the modules from the list.
+- `features` - enables modules from the list.
+Modules can be imported from `stink.enums.Features`.
+Available modules:

   - `passwords` - collecting passwords.